Can Telehealth Doctors Prescribe Controlled Substances?

 You'll need valid identification, insurance information, complete medical history, and current medication lists.
 Providers may require additional documentation of previous prescriptions, treatment records, and verification of your identity through multiple methods to comply with federal regulations.

-Telehealth providers should coordinate with your primary care physician and other specialists to ensure continuity of care.
-This includes sharing prescription records, treatment plans, and monitoring data to prevent drug interactions and maintain optimal treatment outcomes across all your healthcare providers.
+Telehealth providers are required to coordinate with your primary care physician and other specialists to ensure continuity of care, which includes sharing prescription records, treatment plans, and monitoring data.
+This coordination helps prevent drug interactions and supports safe, consistent treatment across all your providers.
+Keeping your telehealth provider updated on any changes to your medications or health status makes this process smoother.

 The Bottom Line